b-boehne/jira-comment-visibility/README.md

 As I'm currently refusing to pay Google $$$ to be able to upload this to the Chrome Web Store you will have to install this manually.

-Download the newest version here:
+Download the newest version here: https://github.com/b-boehne/jira-comment-visibility/releases/latest/download/dist.zip
-https://github.com/b-boehne/jira-comment-visibility/releases/latest/download/dist.zip

-Install this manually in chrome:
+Install this manually in chrome: https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/

-https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/
+## Build locally

+1. Checkout the repository to your local machine e.g. with `git clone https://github.com/b-boehne/jira-comment-visibility/`
+1. Run `npm install` to install all required dependencies
+1. Run `npm run build:chrome` or `npm run build:firefox && npm run package:firefox`

+The build step will create the `build` folder, this folder will contain the generated extensions.

+You can now add the extension to Chrome using the `build/chrome` folder or to Firefox using the `web-ext-artifacts/firefox.zip`